 - Your direct costs – The cost of administering the process.
 A sum paid to a company for the service of administering and overseeing the entire Right to Manage process.
 Recommended in that this virtually ensures that acquisition will progress without legislative infringements.
 We charge £30 per unit for this service, with a minimum fee of £400 for any one block.

 Very occasionally, the landlord will issue a counter-notice, denying the leaseholders the right to takeover on the specified acquisition date.
-In this instance, the RTM company would have to take the case to the First Tier Tribunal (Property) in order to progress the process.
-In doing so, the RTM company would incur the cost of booking the case, and further costs of engaging legal advice.
+In this instance, the RTM company would have to take the case to the First Tier Tribunal -Property in order to progress the process.
+In doing so, the Right To Manage company would incur the cost of booking the case, and further costs of engaging legal advice.

 Who is responsible for meeting these costs?